FlowingSPDG/get5loader/README.md

 ## WHY
 1. Python2.7,which is used in original get5-web is not supported anymore
 2. Current get5-web needs so many steps to launch(DB migration,python2.7 install,pip package management and venv,etc...). this webpanel may need fewer steps to launch.
-3. GOLANG has better performance than Python in some case
+3. Cloud Native System.
-4. To support local file-DB insted of MySQL DB for better performance and easy to deploy(this would be optional).
+4. Go has better performance than Python in some case
 5. To support SPA and better UI/UX design with React

 ## How to use
-0. Login by your SteamID.
+1. Login by your SteamID.
-1. Register your CS:GO servers on the "Add a server" section.
+2. Register your CS:GO servers on the "Add a server" section.
-2. Register teams on the "Create a Team" section with steamids.
+3. Register teams on the "Create a Team" section with steamids.
-3. Go to the "Create a Match" page.
+4. Go to the "Create a Match" page.

 API Server will send rcon command to load match config( ``get5_loadmatch_url <webserver>/api/v1/match/<matchid>/config`` ) Then game server loads match and wait for players.